surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 from the envelope generator.
 Those three outputs are treated as three separate modulation sources.

+Right below, there is an option to apply the Amplitude parameter to still affect the Raw Waveform and Envelope Generator Only outputs of that modulator.

 #### Copy/Paste Options

 Finally, after setting up an LFO, its settings with or without its targets can be copied and pasted to